-Consider how much you're willing to spend for the best backpacking pillow.
-These products have a price range between $30 to $80, so find the middle ground and see what you can afford so you can begin doing your search!
+Consider how much you're willing to spend for the backpacking pillows.
+These products have a price range between $30 to $80, so find the middle and see what you can afford so you can begin doing your search!

 You already figured out how and where you sleep, as well as how much you can shell out for a pillow.
-Now, what are the things you need to research on the best backpacking pillow?
-Here are the tips on how to select an option for your next travels:
+Now, what are the things you need to consider on the best camping pillow?
+Here are the guide on how to select an option for your next travels:

-There are two main shapes a backpacking pillow has:
+There are two major shapes a backpacking pillow has:

-The u-shaped are more common for inflatable pillows, which cradles the head and neck.
+The u-shaped are more common for air pillows, which cradles the head and nape.

 If you're more accustomed to the traditional shape to cover your head, neck, and part of your shoulders, then a square-shaped pillow is best for you.